Manchester: Geography

 At 53°28′0″N 2°14′0″W, 160 mi northwest of London, Manchester lies in a bowl-shaped land area bordered to the north and east by the Pennines, an upland chain that runs the length of northern England, and to the south by the Cheshire Plain.
 Manchester is 35.0 mi north-east of Liverpool and 35.0 mi north-west of Sheffield, making the city the halfway point between the two.
 The city centre is on the east bank of the River Irwell, near its confluences with the Rivers Medlock and Irk, and is relatively low-lying, being between 115 and 138 ft above sea level.

 The River Mersey flows through the south of Manchester.
 Much of the inner city, especially in the south, is flat, offering extensive views from many highrise buildings in the city of the foothills and moors of the Pennines, which can often be capped with snow in the winter months.
 Manchester's geographic features were highly influential in its early development as the world's first industrial city.
-These features are its climate, its proximity to a seaport at Liverpool, the availability of water power from its rivers, and its nearby coal reserves.
+These features are its climate, its proximity to a seaport at Liverpool, the availability of waterpower from its rivers, and its nearby coal reserves.

-The name Manchester, though officially applied only to the metropolitan district within Greater Manchester, has been applied to other, wider divisions of land, particularly across much of the Greater Manchester county and urban area.
-The "Manchester City Zone", "Manchester post town" and the "Manchester Congestion Charge" are all examples of this.

-For purposes of the Office for National Statistics, Manchester forms the most populous settlement within the Greater Manchester Urban Area, the United Kingdom's third-largest conurbation.
+For purposes of the Office for National Statistics, Manchester forms the most populous settlement within the Greater Manchester Urban Area, the United Kingdom's second-largest conurbation.
 There is a mix of high-density urban and suburban locations.
 The largest open space in the city, at around 260 ha, is Heaton Park.
 Manchester is contiguous on all sides with several large settlements, except for a small section along its southern boundary with Cheshire.
 The M60 and M56 motorways pass through Northenden and Wythenshawe respectively in the south of Manchester.
-Heavy rail lines enter the city from all directions, the principal destination being Manchester Piccadilly station.
+Heavy rail lines enter the city from all directions, the principal destination being Manchester Piccadilly station, the city's largest railway terminus, and the second-busiest in Great Britain outside of London.

+Manchester lies at the centre of the North West Green Belt.
+This reduces urban sprawl, prevents towns in the conurbation from further convergence, protects the identity of outlying communities, and preserves nearby countryside.
+It is achieved by restricting inappropriate development within the designated areas and imposing stricter conditions on permitted building.
+Due to being already highly urban, the city contains limited portions of protected green-belt area within greenfield throughout the borough, with minimal development opportunities, at Clayton Vale, Heaton Park, Chorlton Water Park along with the Chorlton Ees & Ivy Green nature reserve and the floodplain surrounding the River Mersey, as well as the southern area around Manchester Airport.